 We get one or get bestowed one, we love them and they turn into our masters – our pets.
 By doing things they are not supposed to, they provide us with all the precious and hilarious moments on daily basis.
 Those who do not have pets will never understand that the adventures of a cat can become as important as your best friend's problems.

 Perhaps you won't be able to fill in all the months with the last year's trips – 12 trips in 12 months sounds like an extremely avid traveller, but make the rest of the months your plans or goals.
 Would you like to go to Peru?
 Let it be the theme of April!
 Google a few representative photos of Peru and place them on the chosen month – visualizing your plans makes them easier to fulfill!

 6. Culinary Calendar

-It's a perfect idea for all those who love cooking or those who enjoy travelling and trying local specialities.
+It's a perfect idea for all those who love cooking or those who enjoy traveling and trying local specialties.
 Let the Calendar present:

 - twelve fantastic dishes you had last year,

-- twelve new recipes you will try this year (especially recommended for traditionalists who would like to step outside their comfort zones of favourite food).
+- twelve new recipes you will try this year (especially recommended for traditionalists who would like to step outside their comfort zones of favorite food).

 And what is your idea for a Calendar Yearbook?
 Do you stick to one idea or do you create spontaneous collages?
 Do you use only last year's photos or do you mix them with some even older ones?
 Comment and let us know!